jitsi/handbook/docs/dev-guide/web.md

 ### Working with the library sources (lib-jitsi-meet)

-By default the library is build from its git repository sources.
+By default the library is built from its git repository sources.
 The default dependency path in package.json is:
 ```json
 "lib-jitsi-meet": "jitsi/lib-jitsi-meet",
 ```